 Now in the comparison of the lamp projector-based DLP projector.
-In the LED-based DLP projector with the 4x colour wheel.
+In the LED-based DLP projector with the 4x color wheel.
 You won’t get the rainbow effect.
-Here 4x colour wheel projector works like a 6x colour wheel projector.
+Here 4x color wheel projector works like a 6x color wheel projector.

-Does screen colour affect the rainbow effect you see on screen?
+Does screen color affect the rainbow effect you see on the screen?

-No, it does not matter which screen colour you use.
+No, it does not matter which screen color you use.
 You will use the projector rainbow effect on the screen.
 Which is very normal with any DLP projector.

 The DLP projector rainbow effect can be a headache for those people.
 Those who are sensitive to the rainbow effect.
 There are some things you can follow before you buy the projector to avoid the rainbow effect on the screen.

 Or you can follow some tips to reduce the rainbow effect on the projector.
 After you buy the projector.
 I hope all these tips help you to deal with the rainbow effect.